shortcutssoftware/sc-ols-examples/README.md

 ## Notes:

-- When you develop request patterns that allow you to follow complex business processes that are not covered in this example, we would love to know about them.
+- When you develop request patterns that allow you to follow complex business processes that are not covered in these examples, we would love to know about them.
 Please consider forking this repository, and creating a [pull request](https://help.github.com/articles/about-pull-requests/) if you would like to share your creations.